yOyOeK1/oiyshTerminal/OTPIPS/ot_my_libs/README.md

 * mysql_helper - mysql helper

+* PlugsHelper - to help with plugins loading and exploration

 * example - use case of:

   * benchmarking - from TimeHelper

   * sqlite3 - from db_helper

   **important** - some of subs will want more dependencies then default so look for logs if there is any pip missing ( myFastPlot )